clowdr-app/clowdr/frontend/README.md

    - Once you have set up Hasura Cloud, create a Netlify account and follow the steps below.
    - in Netlify, create a new site from Git.
-     - If you're not part of the core Clowdr team, create and use a fork of this (`clowdr-app/clowdr`) repository.
+     - If you're not part of the core Midspace team, create and use a fork of this (`clowdr-app/clowdr`) repository.
      - See _[Deployment to Netlify](#deployment-to-netlify)_ for instructions.
    - go back to Auth0 and add the Netlify app url(s) to the